Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-The Do's and Don'ts of Composting
+The Dos and Don'ts of Composting

 - Save Your Kitchen Scraps: Fruit and vegetable scraps are high in nitrogen.
-Save the peelings, seeds and wilted greens for the compost pile along with egg shells, used coffee grinds and filters, and spent tea bags.
+Save the peelings, seeds and wilted greens for the compost pile, along with eggshells, used coffee grinds and filters and spent tea bags.
 Clean out the refrigerator and toss those old and wilted veggies into the compost heap.

-- Add Leaves and Grass: ClippingsMixing in fresh, green grass clippings adds moisture and nitrogen to the compost pile, while the fallen leaves and spent annual flowers add the brown carbon-based matter.
+- Add Leaves and Grass Clippings: Mixing in fresh, green grass clippings adds moisture and nitrogen to the compost pile, while the fallen leaves and spent annual flowers add the brown carbon-based matter.

-- Locating the Compost Bin: The compost pile is not an overly attractive garden feature, so select a site for the compost bin that is conveniently located for easy access but located an in area that is screened from view.
+- Locating the Compost Bin: The compost pile is not an overly attractive garden feature, so select a site for the compost bin that is conveniently located for easy access but located in an area that is screened from view.
 Shady areas work as well as a sunny location, especially in warmer areas where the sun can dry out the compost pile.

 - Got Chickens, Rabbits, Guinea Pigs or Hamsters?
 The dirty pine shavings from cleaning the cages of herbivore pets are perfect for the compost pile.
-Chicken manure adds a lot of nitrogen to the mix; just make sure that the compost pile cooks thoroughly to breakdown any pathogens that might have passed through the animals.
+Chicken manure adds a lot of nitrogen to the mix; just make sure that the compost pile cooks thoroughly to break down any pathogens that might have passed through the animals.
 Used by itself, the high nitrogen content in chicken manure can burn tender plants.
-But the pine shavings from the chicken coop are high in carbon based matter and mixed together, the chicken manure/pine saving combination balances the nitrogen and carbon levels.
+But the pine shavings from the chicken coop are high in carbon-based matter; mixed together, the chicken manure/pine shaving combination balances the nitrogen and carbon levels.

 - Mix It Up: Turning the compost aerates the pile and helps the organic matter to break down faster.
 A pitchfork is my tool of choice for this chore, but a shovel also gets the job done.